michaelshiloh/motorShieldAndBluefruit/README.md

 on your serial monitor and the blue light on your Bluetooth module may illuminate.

 12. You might be asked to update the firmware.
-It is safe and smart to do this.
-It does take a good 5-10 minutes (depending on network speed) so be patient.
-If you update firmware it might disconnect and ask you to reconnect.
+This is safe and smart to do this.
+This process might take a good 5-10 minutes (depending on network speed) so be patient.
+If you update firmware your phone might disconnect and ask you to reconnect.
 If so, repeat the step above.

 12. Once you are connected select **Controller** and then scroll down and